phisko/kengine/common/systems/ImGuiAdjustableSystem.md

 The maximum number of sections in an adjustable's name defaults to 8 and can be adjusted by defining the `KENGINE_MAX_ADJUSTABLE_SECTIONS` macro.

 The maximum number of adjustables defaults to 256 and can be adjusted by defining the `KENGINE_MAX_ADJUSTABLES` macro.

+The precision of floating point adjustables defaults to 5 and can be adjusted by defining the `KENGINE_ADJUSTABLE_FLOAT_PRECISION` macro.